afeld/conveyor/README.md

 ![Conveyor belt](http://afeld.github.com/conveyor/belt-conveyor.png)

 A NodeJS module and small [browser library](https://github.com/afeld/conveyor/blob/master/conveyor-client.js) for streaming JSON responses via AJAX.
+Uses long-lived requests to allow for incremental responses from your server, all in the comfort of REST.

 Suppose you have a search box with typeahead, where the results can come from multiple sources.
 You want to return the results to the client as quickly as possible.
 With non-streaming responses, you'd need to wait until *all* subsequent requests finish before you could send anything back to the client.